Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Is Oversmoothing a Real Issue?

 where $c$ is some constant indicating a collapse of embeddings.
-Deviation metrics (e.g., Dirichlet Energy~\citep{cai_note_2020}, MAD~\cite{chen_measuring_2020}) and subspace-collapse criteria~\citep{oono_Graph_2020,huang_how_2024,roth_rank_2024} all measure the same OSM intuition: as depth increases, node embeddings shrink toward a nearly constant subspace.
+Deviation metrics (e.g., Dirichlet Energy~\citep{cai_note_2020}, MAD~\citep{chen_measuring_2020}) and subspace-collapse criteria~\citep{oono_Graph_2020,huang_how_2024,roth_rank_2024} all measure the same intuition: as depth increases, node embeddings shrink toward a nearly constant subspace or degree-proportional vectors.